hszouszcz/quote-ai/.ai/discovery-algorithm-detailed.md

 ANALYSIS GUIDELINES:
 1. What is clearly stated in the description?
 2. What is ambiguous or unclear?
+3. What is already discovered in initial analysis?
+Are these information correct compared to description?
-3. What critical information is completely missing?
+4. What critical information is completely missing?
-4. Which missing information has highest impact on estimation?
+5. Which missing information has highest impact on estimation?

 QUESTION PRIORITIES:
 - Priority 5: Critical for estimation (blocks progress if missing)